leangjia/blender_docs/trunk/blender_docs/manual/render/output/stereoscopy/usage.rst

 The Compositor works smoothly with multi-view images.
 The compositing of a view is completed before the remaining views start to be composited.
-The pipeline is the same as the single-view workflow, with the difference that you can use Images, Movies or Image Sequences in any of the supported multi-view formats.
+The pipeline is the same as the single-view workflow, with the difference that you can use images, movies or image sequences in any of the supported multi-view formats.

 .. figure:: /images/render_output_stereoscopy_usage_compositor.png